Sending email messages in Smart IT

-Tracking emails in the Email status form
+To track emails in the Email status form

-When you send an email with a file or a knowledge article attached to it, you can view the email delivery in the NTE:Notifier log form and the AR System Email Messages form in Mid-tier.
+When you send an email with a file or a knowledge article attached to it, you can view the email delivery in the NTE:Notifier log form and the AR System Email Messages form in Mid tier.

-You can track the status of sent emails and PDF conversion of the article in the RKM:SHR_RKM_Document_Email_Status form in BMC Remedy ITSM.
+You can track the status of sent emails and PDF conversion of the article in the RKM:SHR_RKM_Document_Email_Status form in Remedy ITSM.
 To find out the status of the email, enter details of the email such as the incident ID, knowledge article ID, email subject, or the date of sending the email: